 Restaurant expenses on labor

-After food, your next biggest expense would be the payment that you make to your workers.
+After food, your next most significant expense would be the payment that you make to your workers.
 For most restaurants, total payroll costs should not exceed 25% to 30% of food sales.
-A restaurant that spends more on its workers on a regular basis could find it difficult to make a profit.
+A restaurant that spends more on its workers regularly could find it challenging to make a profit.

 Restaurant expenses on equipment

-When you start your restaurant business, equipment costs are likely to eat up a big chunk of your budget.
+When you ask the question “How much does it cost to open a restaurant?”, you should know that equipment costs are likely to eat up a big chunk of your budget.
 You have to be prepared to spend on various gadgets like stoves, steamers, fryers, and freezers.
 You’ll also need dishwashers, a coffee machine, and cooking utensils.
 Don’t forget about plates, spoons, knives, and furniture.
 In fact, the list is almost endless.

 A mistake that many entrepreneurs who are in the restaurant business make is to overspend on equipment.
 They think that nothing but the best will do.
 Their line of reasoning is that it’s okay to choose the most expensive options as everything they buy is going to last for years.
 However, this is the wrong attitude.
 Instead of splurging on equipment, it’s advisable to conserve your funds.